Randy Saaf

-Randy Saaf is the CEO of Lucid Sight, a game studio that has released several VR titles for the PlayStation, Gear, and Google Daydream.
+Randy Saaf is the CEO of PlayCubed, maker of AI-powered investment research mobile app Unvault.AI.
+Former CEO of Lucid Sight, a game studio that has released several VR titles for the PlayStation, Gear, and Google Daydream.
 Saaf co-founded OnSystems in 2000 which specialized in encrypted P2P messaging and file transfer.
 Saaf was the chief executive officer, and founder, of MediaDefender, Inc., which was purchased by ARTISTdirect, Inc. in 2005 for $42.5 million in cash.

 Saaf co-founded Jirbo, a large developer of iPhone games, in 2008.
 Jirbo rebranded itself to AdColony and was sold to Opera Software for $350 million.

 Saaf co-founded AlphaGenius.
 AlphaGenius is an investment and technology development firm that farms social media data and produces trading models for the hedge fund industry.

 Biography

 Saaf speaks frequently about how VR and blockchain will change gaming.